kamalbuilds/sonic-clout/docs/README.md

 * **Skill-Based Vesting** - Unlock tokens based on social metrics and engagement
 * **SEGA Trading Protocol** - Trade tokens with low fees and high liquidity
 * **Bonds and Derivatives** - Speculate on future creator success
+* **Lightning Speed** - Benefit from Sonic's high-throughput infrastructure

 ## Platform Architecture

-SonicClout combines a modern NextJS frontend with Solana-based smart contracts:
+SonicClout combines a modern NextJS frontend with Sonic-powered smart contracts:

 * React-based web application with NextJS
-* Anchor programs for Solana blockchain integration
+* Anchor programs deployed on Sonic SVM (Solana Virtual Machine)
+* HyperGrid interoperability with Solana Layer 1
 * Context-based state management for blockchain interactions
 * Modern UI components with responsive design

+## Business Vision

+SonicClout aims to revolutionize the creator economy by providing innovative tokenization solutions that bridge social media engagement with decentralized finance.
+Our comprehensive [Business Plan](business-plan.md) outlines our strategy for capturing the growing creator economy market, estimated at over $100 billion globally.

+## Development Timeline

+We have an ambitious but achievable plan for bringing SonicClout to market.
+Our [Development Roadmap](roadmap.md) outlines our four-phase approach:

+1. **Foundation** (Q2-Q3 2024) - Core platform development
+2. **Growth** (Q4 2024 - Q2 2025) - Enhanced features and user scaling
+3. **Expansion** (Q3 2025 - Q2 2026) - Advanced products and market expansion
+4. **Maturity** (Q3 2026 onwards) - Full financial ecosystem and governance

 ### Jump right in